Skip

 Progress: 0% · Lessons completed 0/14

-This lesson moves delf b2 listening clinic and delf b2 listening beyond basic comparison into organized B-level analysis.
+This lesson moves the DELF B2 listening tasks beyond basic comparison into organized B-level analysis.
 The learner must identify the main basis of comparison, group the evidence sensibly, and avoid treating every detail as equally important.

 It assumes the B1 habit of giving reasons, examples, and a clearer line of structure.
 What matters now is the ability to connect reading and speaking or writing through one clear line of interpretation instead of jumping between separate observations.